Library & Technology

 Our divisional libraries serve as a “learning commons” for students of all ages, offering space and opportunities for group work, project-based learning, and time spent enjoying books.
 Our librarians and technology educators are teachers first and serve as collaborative partners with our faculty.
 Together they guide students to find new ways of demonstrating knowledge, conducting research, and exploring their passions through authentic learning that reinforces traditional skills and concepts.

-The goal of the Friends Visiting Author program is to help students make connections with great writing/illustrating and the people behind the work that goes into producing books.
+The goal of the Friends Visiting Author program is to help students make connections with great writing and illustrating, as well as the people behind the work that goes into producing books.

 The library encourages students to love reading and to become more than simply content consumers.
 Students use technology to archive their learning portfolios, create content, make global connections, and become responsible digital citizens.